 A TRIP DOWN MEMORY LANE

-Meanwhile at the Wanderers Club it was not a bright outlook, for the scenario set by the hectic 70’s contained many dark areas of difficulty and anxiety which would call for sharp thinking and planning by committees and a good deal of co-operation, devotion and understanding on the part of the members.
-This by no means meant that the future was completely bleak, although the climate of the previous decade set the tone for one to be a pessimist rather than an optimist.
-The experts at the time were in fact predicting an economic boom for the country and should that happen some rub-off on the Club would without doubt be welcomed with open arms.
+1980 did not have a particularly bright outlook as the scenario set by the hectic seventies contained many dark areas of difficulty and anxiety which would call for sharp thinking and planning by committees, and a good deal of co-operation, devotion and understanding on the part of members.
+But all was not doom and gloom.
+Although the climate of the seventies made it easier to be a pessimist rather than an optimist, there were predictions that the country was heading for an economic boom after several years of depression.
+Should this happen, the Club would certainly benefit from such good fortune.

 The past decade had been an age of achievement, especially in the fields of science and technology and by 1980, humanity had reached a state of inventiveness far higher than ever before.
 But unfortunately, the planet still had its share of human problems and warfare, both international and civil, with strikes, terrorism and violence being just a few examples of man’s inherent insensitivity towards his neighbour.

 At Wanderers, all this turmoil seemed little more than a rumbling in the background of a world that existed only in newspapers and TV coverage, but in truth, these impacts did infiltrate into the local community, as could be seen by the huge empty stands at the stadium reminding one daily of South Africa’s isolation in sport resulting from political interferences and hostility.